 If the parties reach a parenting agreement as a result of mediation, their agreement will be written by the mediator immediately.
 The parties will be asked to review and sign the written version of the parenting agreement.
-Each party will receive a copy of the signed written parenting agreement before leaving the courthouse or via email when appearing remotely, with a copy forwarded to his or her counsel of record.
+Each party will receive a copy of the signed written parenting agreement before leaving the courthouse or via email when appearing remotely, with a copy forwarded to their counsel of record, if represented by counsel.

 If an agreement is reached, a ten (10) day rescission period is given to permit parties an opportunity to consider the parenting plan and consult with an attorney regarding the agreement.
-If, during the ten (10) calendar days following the mediation agreement date, either party wishes to rescind (cancel) the agreement, they must contact Family Court Services.
-Written notice of rescission must be given to Family Court Services as well as to opposing counsel.
+If, during the ten (10) calendar days following the mediation agreement date, either party wishes to rescind (cancel) the agreement, they must do so in writing.

-The party must submit a written request to rescind (cancel) the entire Parenting Agreement by: Sending the Family Court Services office and the other party a signed, written request to rescind the Parenting Agreement on or before 4:00pm on the date that is ten (10) calendar days after the date of the mediation.
+A written request to rescind (cancel) the entire Parenting Agreement is submitted by sending the Family Court Services office and the other party a signed, written request to rescind the Parenting Agreement on or before 4:00pm on the date that is ten (10) calendar days after the date of the mediation.
 Sending the request to Family Court Services must be done in one of the following ways: